grmbl99/meteor-4pi/README.md

 Take the following steps to configure the application for your specific Azure DevOps instance:

 - Copy `settings-example.json` to `settings.json`
-  - Fill in your own ADS-Token, ADS-Project, ADS-Area-Offset and ADS-Url
+  - Fill in your own Azure-DevOps Token, Project, Area-Offset and URL
   - Set `useTestData` to `true`, to run using test-data (without connecting to an Azure DevOps server).

 - Do ***NOT*** put this file in version control !